shanecelis/nano9/README.md

 - Do not use fixed-point numbers in general.
 - Do not support the same performance characteristics.

-  Let me provide an example where Nano-9 and Pico-8 performance differ.
-In Pico-8 if one doesn't clear the screen `cls()` and continues to draw sprites `spr()` each `_draw()`, the performance curve will be flat.
+  Let me provide an example where Nano-9 and Pico-8 performance differs.
+In Pico-8 if one doesn't clear the screen `cls()` and continues to draw sprites `spr()` each `_draw()` call, the performance curve will be flat.
 However, in Nano-9 a `spr()` creates a Bevy `Sprite` and if one doesn't clear them frequently, they will accumulate and degrade performance.

   Why not reify the last render to an image to preserve Pico-8's performance?
   One could do this certainly but the aim is to support Bevy's native elements